kush1310/C-/README.md

 ---

 ### Requirements:
--> C++ Compiler: GCC/G++ (Windows/Linux) or MinGW (Windows)
+'-> C++ Compiler: GCC/G++ (Windows/Linux) or MinGW (Windows)'
--> Terminal or IDE with build support (e.g., VS Code, Dev C++)
+'-> Terminal or IDE with build support (e.g., VS Code, Dev C++)'

 ### Learning Objectives:

--> Understand the syntax and semantics of C++
+'-> Understand the syntax and semantics of C++'
--> Practice control structures like if, else, switch -> Master loops such as for, while, do-while
+'-> Practice control structures like if, else, switch' '-> Master loops such as for, while, do-while'
--> Implement modular code using functions
+'-> Implement modular code using functions'
--> Develop logic for solving computational problems
--> Apply mathematical and logical conditions in real-time examples -> Strengthen debugging, compiling, and execution practices
+'-> Develop logic for solving computational problems' '-> Apply mathematical and logical conditions in real-time examples' '-> Strengthen debugging, compiling, and execution practices'